What Can be Imported from WORD Files to Studio?

 • Related Articles

-• Importing a Book into Studio
+• Importing a Book into the Authoring Studio